CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

-r/SpaceEngineerGuy420
+r/CrypticQuintessence

-EXTRA EXTRA!
-READ ALL ABOUT IT!
+--

-Below is a link to potential fixes for parallax textures should they arrise. (they shouldn't but you never know).
+Below is a link to potential fixes for parallax textures *SHOULD THEY ARRISE*. (they shouldn't but you never know).

 *Note, before trying these fixes... make sure to backup any files that you modify!*